sal55/langs/pcl8.md

     c
 end
 ````
-And here is the PCL IL as displayed by my diagnostic routines (not my `int` type defaults to `i64`):
+And here is the PCL IL as displayed by my diagnostic routines:
 ````
 Proc bitops.bitsinbyte(i64 b)i64 =
     i64 c